jemgodden/Connect-Four-AI/README.md

 I understand that Connect Four is actually a very solvable game with the use of an efficient tree-search algorithm of all possible moves.
 However, the purpose of this is for me to develop my knowledge of reinforcement learning algorithms.

+# Downloading

+The easiest way to download the code is to press the download button on the home page of the GitHub repository.

+# Requirements

+To currently run the program, no external libraries are required.

+# Use

+The easiest way to use the program currently is to call it from the command line using:

+python Game.py

+# Log

+Initial version uploaded to GitHub.